 This illustrates the importance of church membership.
 Church membership lets pastors and other members of the church know, whether you’re committed or not, whether you’re official or not.
 And by defining that relationship, pastors can know whose spiritual care and direction they are responsible for, and other members can know with whom they belong together in Christian community, so that they can fulfill the “one another” commands of Scripture: to greet one another (Rom.
 16:16), confess their sins to one another (Jas.
 5:16), care for one another (1 Cor.
 12:24-25), serve one another (Gal.
 5:14), bear one another’s burdens (Gal.
 6:2), encourage and edify one another (1 Thess.
 5:11), exhort one another (Heb.
 3:13), stir up one another to love and good works (Heb.
 10:24-25), be patient with and forgive one another (Eph.
 4:2, 32; Col. 3:13), teach and admonish one another (Col. 3:16), comfort one another (2 Cor.
 13:11), and submit to one another (Eph.
 5:21).
 Our emotional energy, time, and money are all finite, and we can’t realistically fulfill these commands with every single Christian in the world.
 So church membership helpfully defines who belongs to our local family of God.

 For these reasons, we encourage all of our regular attendees to become members of Trinity Cambridge Church.
 Please fill out the following Membership Questionnaire, then you will receive information about the next Membership Class you can be a part of.
-After you have gone through the class, new members will be inducted during Sunday Worship by reading the following Membership Covenant out loud together:
+After you have gone through the class, you will be interviewed by a member of the pastoral staff, then formally inducted during Sunday Worship with the public reading of our Membership Covenant.

 OUR MEMBERSHIP COVENANT